edicliuyang/DBiT-seq_FFPE/README.md

 # DBiT-seq_FFPE
 This repository aims to share the raw data processing and visualization codes used in DBiT-seq_FFPE project.

+This repository includes the main R scripts used for the visualization of the sequencing data, including clustering, Differential expression gene analysis and cell annotation with reference scRNA-seq data.

+One MATLAB script to automatic identify pixels on tissue was also included.

 <img src="https://github.com/edicliuyang/Spatial_FFPE/blob/master/scheme.png">